-Sail Buffalo Sailing School and Sailing Club offers Buffalo’s only nationally accredited sailing education (ASA), boat share program, unlimited access to sailboats for club members, ongoing educational opportunities, and a place for you in the sailing community.
-At Sail Buffalo Sailing School our goal is to train people to be safe, confident sailors, and provide on-water access, continuing education, and social networking to our club members.
+Sail Buffalo Sailing School offers Buffalo’s only nationally ASA accredited sailing education, boat share program, unlimited access to sailboats for Friends & Members, ongoing educational opportunities, and a place for you in the sailing community.
+At Sail Buffalo Sailing School our goal is to train people to be safe, confident sailors, and provide on-water access, continuing education, and social networking to all Friends & Members of Sail Buffalo Community!

 CALL WITH ANY QUESTIONS: 716-432-6589

 Primary Location : 2 Fuhrmann Blvd, Buffalo NY 14203

 We are the “Bunny hill” to once again compare with the ski resort, its ok to make mistakes on our boats, we will teach patiently and create more safe and confident sailors, and in addition they will be ASA certified.
 Many of your own crew wants access to the lake more than just on racing occasion.
 Our boat share program offers just that.